 Ans: Except at higher altitudes, hydroelectricity is available all over Nepal for free.
 In upper regions, people use solar panels and some places have small scale hydro-electric power projects

 Question: How do I book the package tour and trek to Nepal?

 Ans: If you want to book a trip or trek, just e-mail us.
 You can connect to us through Viber and Whatsapp as well.

 Question: Will I be able to deal with the high altitude?

-Ans: Yes, anyone can deal with high altitude with some basic preperation before ascending.
-Here, at our company, we can prepare the best itinerary suitable for you putting enough acclimatization stops along the route .
-However mild-headcahe and commm=on is common in these areas.
+Ans: Yes, anyone can deal with high altitude with some basic preparation before ascending.
+Here, at our company, we can prepare the best itinerary suitable for you putting enough acclimatization stops along the route.
+However, mild headaches and commm=on are common in these areas.

 Question: Pre-trip meeting(orientation)

-Ans: One day prior to commencing out trek, we provide you an orientation program where we will provide basic information about the trip, do's and dont's , tips to physical and mental fitness, basic health tips including Altitude sickness.
+Ans: One day before commencing our trek, we provide you with an orientation program where we will provide basic information about the trip, dos and don't, tips on physical and mental fitness, and basic health tips including Altitude sickness.

 Question: About Everest trekking?

 Ans: We have different packages for Everest Base Camp Trek.
 If you need more information about the EBC trek please follow :